MissVeronica/um-landing-page-for-email-links/README.md

 # Ultimate Member Landing Page for Email Links
 This is a quick fix for the bug report https://github.com/ultimatemember/ultimatemember/issues/845

 and updated with this bug report https://github.com/ultimatemember/ultimatemember/issues/952

 Version 3: 2022-08-16 Supporting both UM upto 2.4.2 and UM 2.5.0 and afterwards

-## Installation
+## UM Preparation

-Create a WP Page with the slug: um-landing-page
+1. Create a WP Page with the slug: um-landing-page

-Page name can be different from "UM Landing Page" if you have other requirements.
+2. Page name can be different from "UM Landing Page" if you have other requirements.

-On this page insert only the shortcode: [um-landing-page]
+3. On this page insert only the shortcode: [um-landing-page]

-Add the Landing Page slug to your UM Settings -> Access -> Restriction Content -> Exclude the following URLs  and click "Add new URL"
+4. Add the Landing Page slug to your UM Settings -> Access -> Restriction Content -> Exclude the following URLs  and click "Add new URL"

 ## Solution
 This plugin will replace the "Account Activation" and "Password Reset" links from the emails being sent to the users.
 A hook in WordPress wp_mail is used for the replacement.
 The "Account Activation" link User ID is replaced by the User Login name.

 The email links will now point to the "um-landing-page" but still with the original hashes and for the "Password Reset" the User ID as a GET parameter.